nuc134r/CinemaTicketOffice/README.md

 It launches windowed only in debug mode.
 I have too large screen to make screenshots in fullscreen mode and I'm too lazy to mess around with the resolution. `¯\_(ツ)_/¯`

-As always I have put a lot of effort to UI and UX and hope it was worth it.
+As always I have put a lot of effort into UI and UX and hope it was worth it.

 ![image](https://user-images.githubusercontent.com/13202642/29744193-ae5a8e60-8aa8-11e7-9082-2c717793ce4c.png)